agudym/watchdog/README.md

 cd yolov9
 wget https://github.com/WongKinYiu/yolov9/releases/download/v0.1/yolov9-m-converted.pt
 ```
 &nbsp;Add 2 new paths to `config.json` (see below an example).
-Then run `python watchdog/detector.py config.json <path to test image dir>` to verify that detection works.
+Then run `python -m watchdog.detector config.json <path to test image dir>` to verify that detection works.

 &nbsp;3.
 [Optional] Register your watchdog-bot in Telegram: basically, send <a href="https://telegram.me/BotFather">@BotFather</a> the command `/newbot` to get token-string (keep it SECRET!).
 <br>